idemura/owl_lang/README.md

 ## Compile and Run
 Let's create a sample Owl program and save it in `test.owl`:
 ```
-# Module name used in call to java_owl.
+# Module name used in call to java_owl
 module main;

 fn main(String[]) {